 Cataracts occur when the eye lens becomes cloudy.
 As the lens is responsible for focusing light onto the back of the eye, a lens that is no longer transparent due to cataracts will impair vision.
 The only true way to correct cataracts and to improve vision is by surgical removal of the opaque lens and replacement with an artificial implant.

-There are a few potential complications that may occur during cataract surgery, including:
+There are a few potential cataract surgery risks and complications that may occur during cataract surgery, including: